 Certainly the seven characteristics listed by Naranjo as qualifying the change in which he is interested are all featured in the experience of which I speak.

-But in its essence, psychic conversion is a symbolic transformation, a critically mediated conversion of experiential consciousness through the gaining of a capacity to disengage its symbolic constitution.
-Because the psychologist most sensitive to and insightful of the role and power of symbolism in human consciousness to date has been Carl Jung, this paper may be viewed as an attempt to state what happens when the self-appropriation of rational selfconsciousness, the objectification of cognitional process aided by Lonergan, on the one hand gives way to, and on the other hand participates in, a selfappropriation of empirical consciousness which might be mediated by Jungian psychotherapy.
-The paper may in part be viewed, then, as the beginning of another of the "Lonergan and. . . " studies.
-But it is also an attempt to express a position complementary and.
-I believe, compensatory to that of either Lonergan or Jung.
-For it attempts to move Jungian therapy into the epochal movement of the human spirit whose cognitive roots are planted in Lonergan's transcendental method, while at the same time venturing to extend the dynamism of the latter into a further domain of self-appropriation and to argue that this extension is called for by an exigence of this dynamism itself.
-Beyond the methodical exigence, there lies the therapeutic exigence, intending first a moral, then a religious conversion which are successive sublations of the gains afforded human consciousness by the pioneering work of Lonergan's cognitional analysis.
+Immanual intelligibility is a symbolic transferration, a critically mediated conversion of experiential consciousness through the gaining of a most sensitive to and insightful of the role and power of symbolism in human consciousness to date has been Carl Jung, this paper may be viewed as an Asmething of attempt to state what happens when the self-appropriation of rational selfconsciousness, the objectification of cognitional process aided by Lonergan, on the one hand gives way to and on the other hand participates in, a self conspiracy with the psycho-symbolic dimensions of human which with as appropriation-of-empirical conscioueness which-might be mediated by Jungian psychotherapy.
+The paper may in part be viewed, then, as the beginning of another of the "Lonergan and ... " studies.
+But it is also an attempt to express a position complementary and, I believe, compensatory to that of an attempt to argue that donerous needs Jung and Jungdonerous.
+On the one hand, I either Lonergan or Jung, For it attempts to move Jungian therapy into the distagged in epochal movement of the human spirit whose communitive poots are planted in Lonergan's transcendental method, while at the same time venturing to extend the dynamism of the latter into a further domain of self-appropriation and to argue that this extension is called for by an exigence of this dynamism itself. there lies the therapeutic exigence, intending Beyond the methodical exigence moral and religious first a moral, then a religious conversion which are successive sublations of the gains afforded human consciousness by the pioneering work of Lonergan's intentional analysis.